 How Can I Keep My Butterless Cookies Fresh for Longer?

-Store the cookies in an airtight container at room temperature.
-They’ll stay good for about 3 to 4 days.
-You can reheat them in the microwave for a couple of seconds until they’re warmed through.
-To keep them longer, freeze the baked cookies in a freezer bag for 2 to 3 months.
+Store cookies in an airtight container at room temperature for 3-4 days.
+Reheat in the microwave for a few seconds.
+For longer storage, freeze baked cookies in a freezer bag for 2-3 months.